kcj100/PhoneBookJUnitTest/README.md

 * **Objective** - To implement a `PhoneBook` class which maps a `name` to many `phoneNumber`
 * **Purpose** - To establish familiarity `Map`

-## Getting Started
-* Fork and clone this repository to complete your lab.
-Submit each part with a Pull Request for a separate branch.

 ## Instructions:

 ### Building a basic `PhoneBook` class